romayneeastmond/application-microsoft-identity-web-oidc-azuread/README.markdown

 ## How to Use

 Restore any necessary NuGet packages before building or deploying.
-Ensure that the settings in the appsettings.json are changed to point to match the settings of a provisioned Azure AD tenant.
+Ensure that the settings in the appsettings.json are changed to match the settings of a provisioned Azure AD tenant.

 Build and run to start the MVC application on the default binding of https://localhost:44321